Arboleda71/Arboleda71/README.md

 ### 🦇 About Me

 Hi!
 I'm **Arboleda Dev**, a focused and disciplined Python developer from Medellín 🇨🇴
-Currently preparing to apply for a **Junior Python Developer** role at **BairesDev**, I'm committed to growing every day through code.
+Currently preparing to apply for a **Junior Python Developer**, I'm committed to growing every day through code.

 🔍 Right now, I’m focused on: